marol1210/tabris-connect-migration-guide/README.md

    - Passphrase used for encrypting the certificates, we used the same one for both.
 Do not base64 encode.
 Use name: `P12_PASSWORD`
    - Base64 encoded **development** provisioning profile.
 Use name: `BUILD_PROVISION_PROFILE_BASE64`.
    - Base64 encoded **distribution** provisioning profile.
 Use name: `RELEASE_BUILD_PROVISION_PROFILE_BASE64`.
-   - Any new random string that will be used as keychain password, use name: `KEYCHAIN_PASSWORD`
+   - Any new random string that will be used as keychain password, use name: `KEYCHAIN_PASSWORD`.
+We used 32 character alphanumeric string generated with following command: ```pwgen 32 1```

-3. Get your Tabris.js Build Key.
+3. **Get your Tabris.js Build Key.
 Go to [Tabris Account Settings Page](https://build.tabris.com/settings/account) and copy build key visible below your username.
-Following steps in: [Creating encrypted secrets for a repository](Creating encrypted secrets for a repository), define a new repository secret called `TABRIS_BUILD_KEY`, as a secret paste in the build key you copied.
+Following steps in: [Creating encrypted secrets for a repository](Creating encrypted secrets for a repository), define a new repository secret called `TABRIS_BUILD_KEY`, as a secret paste in the build key you copied.**

 4. If your Tabris Connect build job had any secret environment variables configured, define them as repository secrets same as `TABRIS_BUILD_KEY`.

-5. Create build configuration file.
+5. Create signing configuration file.
 In `./cordova` directory in your repo create `build.json` file.

-6. Copy following contents into newly created file, use yours provisioning profile identifiers:
+6. Copy following contents into newly created file.
+Use yours provisioning profile identifiers.
+   Open your provisioning profile with any plain text editor, search for `UUID` key and use corresponding string value below the key.

    > Note: if you do not plan to build both: debug and release apps, you can define only one signing configuration.